vault27/Foundation/paloalto.md

 - You attach devices only to lower Device Groups, because Device can be attached only to one Device Group
 - You cannot override or change rules arrived from Panorama
 - If you create an address object on Panorama, you can disable override and make it shared: for other VSYSs and Device Groups
-- If you create an address on Panorama and do not use it in rules, it will be installed to device anyway
+- If you create an address on Panorama and do not use it in rules, it will be installed to device anywayt is enabled in Parent Group
+- If the same object is in Parent group, you cannot create it in Child group, override is required, if i

 ### Configuration